shohei-kojima/virus_nucleotide_detection/README.md

 ### 'mark_duplicate_metrix.txt'
 Summary of picard MarkDuplicates running with 'mapped_to_virus_dedup.bam.'

-### 'high_coverage_viruses.pdf'
-If there is one or more viruses in your sample, this tool outputs read coverage of those viruses.

-### 'hhv6a.vcf.gz', 'hhv6b.vcf.gz'
-This file contains variant calls.
-This tool outputs this file only when your sample contained either HHV-6A or HHV-6B.

-### 'hhv6a_reconstructed.fa', 'hhv6b_reconstructed.fa'
-This file contains HHV-6 sequence reconstructed with called variants.
-This tool outputs this file only when your sample contained either HHV-6A or HHV-6B.

 ### 'hhv6a_metaspades_assembly', 'hhv6b_metaspades_assembly'
 This file contains HHV-6 sequence reconstructed by metaspades.
 This tool outputs this file only when your sample contained either HHV-6A or HHV-6B.
 You need to specify '-denovo' option to obtain this result.